sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 It wasn't working out yet - as it turned out, trying to learn techniques that were simply innate ability for monsters was a *lot* of trial and error...
 Just because the body you currently inhabited was capable, did not mean you immediately knew how to tap into that energy.
 But you kept at it - you wanted to be able to cast magic at least once, even if it wasn't going to follow you once you were reunited with your own body.

-One day while deep in this fervor of study, sipping on a cup of coffee provided for you by one of the kitchen staff (sadly still acting strangely around you, but whom *seemed* to be beginning to let their guard down), you heard the doors into the archive burst open, and you snap your head to the side to avoid the subsequent spittake from damaging any of the many you still had surrounding you.
+One day while deep in this fervor of study, sipping on a cup of coffee provided for you by one of the kitchen staff (sadly still acting strangely around you, but whom *seemed* to be beginning to let their guard down), you heard the doors into the archive burst open loudly, and you snap your head to the side to avoid the subsequent spittake from damaging any of the many books you still had surrounding you.

 While calming your thumping heart (worriedly feeling for it when you don't actually feel anything under your hands) you hear the hurried footsteps of someone approaching.
 You turn in your seat and...